MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define FAST_PWM_FAN
 ```
 `FAST_PWM_FAN` increases the FAN PWM frequency.
-The frequency and scaling can be adjusted in the `configuration_adv.h` file.
+The frequency and scaling can be adjusted in the `Configuration_adv.h` file.

 ### Fan Software PWM
 ```cpp